-Florida House Siding Decisions Must Take Our Weather into Account
+House Siding Decisions Must Take Local Weather into Account

 Florida experiences several months of intense heat and high levels of UV exposure each year.
 Hurricane season is annual, and statistically, Floridians should expect at least one hurricane every year.
 Even when hurricanes and tropical storms give us a miss, Florida experiences intense storms and high winds on a regular basis.
 Florida house siding which doesn’t factor in the extremes of our weather represents a ticking money bomb.

 There are several siding options available to us to weather the Florida elements.
 Each has its own advantages and disadvantages.
 Here are the most common siding materials: